janderssonse/janderscripts/README.md

 # Janderscripts

-Intended to gather a mixed collection of small helpers and scripts, mostly for use by myself, but maybe someone else will find something of worth.
+Intended to gather a mixed collection of small helpers and scripts, in different languages over time, for use by myself, but maybe someone else will find something of worth, who knows.

 ## Description